reachjainrahul/testrepo/README.md

 ## Overview

-Cloud Controller supports Antrea NetworkPolicy enforcement across different Public Clouds.
-It translates and enforces Antrea Network Policies on Public Cloud Virtual Machines using Cloud Network Security Groups.
+Cloud Controller supports security policy enforcement across different Public Clouds.
+It translates and enforces Antrea NetworkPolicies on Public Cloud Virtual Machines using Cloud Network Security Groups.
+The project deploys a `cloud-controller` Pod in a Kubernetes cluster.
+Antrea must be the CNI of the Kubernetes cluster and provides Antrea NetworkPolicy (ANP) CRD.

-## Third Party Dependencies
+## Dependencies

 * [Golang](https://go.dev/dl/): Cloud Controller is developed and tested with go version 1.17.